I ditched my AirPods Pro for these cheaper Jabra earbuds — and I have no regrets - CNN Underscored

 I initially tested out the Elite Active 75t for our best true wireless earbuds roundup (where they were recently crowned the best buds for working out), but they’ve stayed in my ears for weeks after that.
 Jabra’s earbuds offer a mix of comfort, style and versatility that I’ve found hard to put down — all for a price that’s as much as $110 cheaper than Apple’s high-end buds.

-Here’s why I’ve ditched my Jabra Elite Active 75t for the AirPods Pro, and why they make an excellent (and much more affordable) alternative to the most popular wireless earbuds out there.
+Here’s why I’ve ditched my AirPods Pro for the Jabra Elite Active 75t, and why they make an excellent (and much more affordable) alternative to the most popular wireless earbuds out there.

 Superior style